- Medical Registration – Medical Board of Australia

 - If you are a temporary resident from New Zealand and a New Zealand graduate you must be enrolled on a 3GA Program.
 The RLRP is one such program and it is administered by RDN.
 To obtain a provider number you will need to contact RDN for the appropriate forms.

 Section 19AB of the Health Insurance Act 1973 (the Act) requires overseas trained doctors (OTDs) and foreign graduates of accredited medical schools (FGAMS) to practise in a district of workforce shortage (DWS) for a period of 10 years from the date of their first medical registration in Australia.
 Section 19AB of the Act acts as a workforce distribution mechanism to ensure doctors are directed to work in communities that have the most acute unmet needs.

 A district of workforce shortage (DWS) is a geographical area in which the local population has less access to Medicare-subsidised medical services when compared to the national average.

-The ten year period is commonly referred to as ‘the 10 year moratorium’.
-If a doctor has not obtained Australian permanent residency or citizenship by the end of the 10 year moratorium, they will still require a section 19AB exemption in order to access Medicare benefits arrangements.
+The 10-year period is commonly referred to as ‘the 10 Year Moratorium’.
+If a doctor has not obtained Australian permanent residency or citizenship by the end of the 10 Year Moratorium, they will still require a section 19AB exemption in order to access Medicare benefits arrangements.

 For further information refer to the DoctorConnect website.

-The 5 Year Scheme offers reductions to the 10-year moratorium to overseas trained doctors (OTDs) who work in locations which are the most difficult to recruit to.
+The 5 Year Overseas Trained Doctor (OTD) Scheme offers reductions to the 10 Year Moratorium to overseas trained doctors (OTDs) who work in locations which are the most difficult to recruit to.
 By participating in the Scheme and working in remote locations in NSW, OTDs may reduce this time restriction to as few as three years.
 See guidelines and a list of eligible locations.